geoffrey-young/3D-Printing/models/voron/enderwire/README.md

 my main goal was to use as many of the original e3v2 parts as I could, in order to keep conversion costs as low as possible.
 I also wanted auto z, which required a homing switch and klicky probe to be fit in somewhere.

-the result is `ernie` - a bowden-based stealthburner switchwire using the original e3v2 extruder.
+the result is `ernie` - a bowden-based stealthburner switchwire using the original e3v2 extruder, creality 4.2.2 board, and whatever other parts I could salvage...

 ### BOM